elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/README.md

   xargs -rt -I{} --interactive ./20-migrate-node.sh {}
 ```

+> [!NOTE]
+> If the environment is running a PostgreSQL cluster the migration script might have trouble evicting the postgres pods due to its poddisruptionsbudget.
+> This will require manual intervention to fix by manually triggering a leader switchover.
+>
+> ```sh
+> kubectl exec -it <master-pod-name> -n postgres-system -- bash
+> $ patronictl switchover
+> $ # press enter for the default options and 'y' at the end
+> ```

 > [!TIP]
 > To skip confirmation prompts for each node, remove the `--interactive` flag from `xargs`.